19hours/sg-statutes/Acts/Income Tax Act.md

 ### Exemption of income of non-resident arising from funds managed by fund manager in Singapore

-13CA\.—(1) There shall be exempt from tax such income as the Minister may by regulations prescribe of any prescribed person arising from funds managed in Singapore by any prescribed fund manager.
+13CA\.—(1) There shall be exempt from tax such income as the Minister may by regulations prescribe of any prescribed person arising from funds managed in Singapore by any fund manager.

+[22/2011 wef 01/09/2007]

 [53/2007]